Milan ~ Pavia ~ Turin ~ Lombardy & Piedmont Countryside ~ Lake Maggiore

 The tour operator for all Anatomia Italiana programs is Exclusively Italian.

 Anatomia Italiana is thrilled to offer its fourth European program exploring the Connection Between Art and Anatomy!
-This entirely new itinerary, Anatomia Italiana del Nord (meaning “of the North”) visits Milan, Pavia, Turin, and Lake Como, along with the castles and vineyards of the Lombardy and Piedmont countryside.
+This entirely new itinerary, Anatomia Italiana del Nord (meaning “of the North”) visits Milan, Pavia, Turin, and Stresa on the shores of Lake Maggiore, along with the castles and vineyards of the Lombardy and Piedmont countryside.

 Anatomia Italiana del Nord begins in Milan, capital of the Lombardy region, second most populated city in Italy, an economic powerhouse, and one of the world’s fashion capitals, rich in art and history.
 The program examines Leonardo’s Last Supper, and his Codex Atlanticus, a collection of over 1,800 sheets of drawings about everything from geometry to flight to ingenious mechanical inventions, each rendered by The Master himself.
 Housed in the library of the Pinacoteca Ambrosiana, every few months a new selection of several dozen sheets are exhibited.
 These drawings are a window into Leonardo’s mind, as they are his personal notes, reflecting his process of rumination and creativity.
 Experience the awe of examining Leonardo’s renderings, with your eyes just inches from the pages that touched his hands.
 We can only guess which sheets will be on display in Summer 2023!